Over the years I have taught many baccarat players and I have sold many of my books to those seeking a professional approach to playing baccarat.

 I teach them to treat baccarat as a business – I teach them about bankroll (money management) and I teach them how to make a plan and how to act on that plan.

-I warn them about certain “dangers” that can affect their “business” and I stress they need to be patient and work their plan one session at a time and not to over do it.
+I warn them about certain “dangers” that can affect their “business” and I stress they need to be patient and work on their plan one session at a time and not overdo it.

-I do everything I can to help them achieve their goals and I see them all start off well and going well for a while but the “compulsive gamblers” group always fail.
+I do everything I can to help them achieve their goals and I see them all start off well and go well for a while but the “compulsive gamblers” group always fail.